 There are many options for spousal support payments, ranging from permanent arrangements to limited and temporary ones designed to help a lower-earning spouse get through the divorce or obtain training for a higher-paying job.

-This is your chance to explain your monthly needs and hash out realistic expectations about alimony or other payments, so come prepared!
+This is your chance to explain your monthly needs and hash out realistic expectations about spousal support or other payments, so come prepared!

 It’s much easier to make suggestions and create goals when you have an understanding of basic divorce laws.
 That way, you can enter negotiations with more realistic expectations for what you will get in the settlement.